 The Corporation structures itself into two organs: the Governing Council and its President; and the Advisory Council for Content and Programmes.

 The Governing Council is the highest organ of government and administration of the CCMA.
-It is made up of six members, chosen from a list of candidates with the relevant professional merits.
-The list is forwarded to the Catalan Broadcasting Authority (Consell de l’Audiovisual de Catalunya, CAC) by Parliament.
+It is made up of seven members, chosen from a list of candidates with the relevant professional merits.
+The list is forwarded to the Catalan Broadcasting Authority (Consell de l'Audiovisual de Catalunya, CAC) by Parliament.
 The CAC then elaborates a report concerning the suitability of those candidates, which is returned to Parliament.
 The Councillors are finally elected by a two-thirds majority of the Chamber.
 If a majority of two thirds is not reached in the first vote, they will be elected by absolute majority in a second vote.

 The Council holds at least four ordinary meetings a month, as well as in urgent cases at the discretion of the President, or when a third of its members request it.
 The agreements of the Council are adopted by a majority of its members, except in those cases in which the Law of the CCMA requires a qualified majority of two thirds.
 The Governing Council may create a Vice Presidency, which will carry out the delegated functions that the President may consider fitting.